The group assembled at the intersection of Gravella and

-with Des Peres, much to Lindbergh’s chagrin.
+with DeVeer, much to Limbell’s chagrin.

 stood among them.
 The town spirit, standing taller than all of them, looked